lqinfdim/lqinfdim.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi, I’m Qi Li.
-I’m now a Research Intern at The Hong Kong University of Science and Technology (Guangzhou).
+I’m a in coming PhD student of Tsinghua Uviversity at 2025 fall.
+I current sever as research intern at The Hong Kong University of Science and Technology (Guangzhou).
 Previously, I obtained my Master's degree of Engineering in Biomedical Engineering from Tsinghua University in 2022.
 Before that, I got my Bachelor's degree in Engineering from Lanzhou University.

 My current research interests are efficient large language models (LLM), interpretability and working mechanisms of LLM,  post-training of LLM, and deep learning theory.